ENDURO ROUTE - SECTION ONE

 Gradients along the first 75 kms are benign but there are a number of gullies and washaways to be negotiated, as well as some exciting off road sections which add spice to the route.

 Beyond the 75 km mark the terrain becomes more rugged and the gradients slightly more stony and demanding.
 As the 100 km mark approaches, the route descends steeply to Mwangazi Village where it strikes eastwards through the Mwangazi Gap on a road less traveled.
 The reason for that becomes apparent at the 104 km mark where the Musirizwi Bridge has been completely washed away.
-A rocky causeway suffices for the determined traveler but the approaches are overgrown and the road now little more than a footpath.
+A rocky causeway suffices for the determined traveler but the approaches are overgrown and the road is now little more than a footpath.

 Beyond the Musirizwi, the road eventually becomes better defined and there are some exquisite pieces of country as the route follows the watershed between the Musirizwi and the Bwazi Rivers.